-The neighbourhood of West Footscray is home to a diverse community and businesses that have made it a vibrant area that is enjoyed by residents and visitors alike.
+The neighbourhood of West Footscray is home to a diverse community and businesses that has made it a vibrant area that is enjoyed by residents and visitors alike.

-The West Footscray Neighbourhood Plan 2018 sets a new vision to guide growth and development.
+The Draft West Footscray Neighbourhood Plan 2018 sets a new vision to guide growth and development.
 This document is shaped by feedback that was provided by the community and stakeholders when we held consultations in 2017.

 The feedback provided set a vision for a neighbourhood that could grow into a wellconnected, vibrant, sustainable and green neighbourhood.
 Our community wants to see a neighbourhood that has diverse housing choices, inviting open spaces, safe transport and convenient connections, not to mention services and facilities that respond to changing community needs.

-The Plan is also in line with the State Government's objectives to create a '20-minute city', where we meet the everyday needs of people in one convenient location - making it easy for them to reach the services they need.
+It is also in line with the State Government's objectives to create a '20-minute city', where we meet the everyday needs of people in one convenient location making it easy for them to reach the services they need.

-The Plan also focusses on improving access and movement across the neighbourhood.
+There's also a focus in the Plan on improving access and movement across the neighbourhood.
 We have identified the need to increase connection between open space networks, the Maribyrnong River and community facilities among other issues.

-With the West Footscray Neighbourhood Plan we look forward to seeing our residents and stakeholders continue to enjoy the many wonderful aspects of West Footscray.
+With the Draft West Footscray Neighbourhood Plan we look forward to seeing our residents and stakeholders continue to enjoy the many wonderful aspects of West Footscray.

-CR CUC LAM

-Mayor Maribyrnong City Council
+CR CUC LAM Mayor Maribyrnong City Council